camptocamp/c2cgeoportal/doc/integrator/checker.rst

 .. note::

     The checker assumes that it can access the c2cgeoportal services via ``http://localhost``.
-    If this is not allowed on your server, you can override this behaviour as follows.
+    If this is not allowed on your server, you can override this behavior as follows.
     In your ``vars`` file, add the following:

     .. code:: yaml